frostming/legit/README.rst

 The Interface
 -------------

-``sync``
-    Syncronizes the current branch.

 ``switch <branch>``
     Switches to specified branch.
 Automatically Un/Stashes any changes.

+``sync``
+    Syncronizes the current branch.

 ``branch <off-branch> <new-branch>``
     Creates a new branch off of the specified branch.
+Swiches to it immediately.

 ``publish <branch>``
     Publishes specified branch to the remote.